Sunday, September 8th 2019

 FIRST thing I see, my colleague “Stephen Balloons,” working as THOR… “Princess Thor” to be exact, performing some of his amazing tricks on unicycle -with one leg even- while juggling the famous celestial Hammer.

 Next I hear a gravelly voice shout, “HEY I LOVE YOUR T-SHIRT HI-FIVE!”
 I’m wearing a Bernie Sanders shirt and turn to see Mickey Mouse holding aloft his four costumed fingers.
 I hi-five him and say, “I didn’t think Mickey had any political leanings!”
 And he goes, “Of course he doesn’t!
 Mickey works for an evil corporation!”
 So I go, “I guess you’re not wearing licensed merchandise anyway so it’s okay then?”
 And he rubs his fingers together and says, “Yeah I just need the money!”
-OMG he keeps alternating between his authentic gravelly carney voice and his high fake-Mickey voice.
-I’m dying in love and need a photo STAT!
+OMG he keeps alternating between his authentic gravelly carney voice and his fake high-pitched Mickey voice.
+I’m cracking up and need a photo STAT!

 A flurry of stimuli assaulting the senses; street food (including fresh raw bar!) carnival games, ticket booth negotiations ($30 for 40 tickets worth of of rides… however much that is…), marching bands, Italian colored confetti, sudden urges to the port-o-potties, statues of the Saints adorned in dollar bills… and an infernal balloon release to which my son exclaims, “Look!
 They’re all [shaped like] stars!
 We can wish on every one of them to not go kill something!”
 And my favorite, running into neighbors, including our downstairs neighbor, Herani, for whom it seems my fate to help assure she rides rides. (o: